charumotiramani/Pointers/README.md

 ![image](https://user-images.githubusercontent.com/91966613/234338910-66907713-4e16-4e11-8524-4b955eca28c2.png)

 1. Addressof Operator
-The addressof operator ( & ) is a unary operator that returns the address of its operand.Its operand can be a variable, function, array, structure, etc.
+The addressof operator ( & ) is a unary operator that returns the address of its operand.
+Its operand can be a variable, function, array, structure, etc.

 ##### Syntax of Address of Operator
         &variable_name;